SemanticMediaWiki/SemanticCite/docs/04-scite.md

 }}
 ```

-If `$GLOBALS['scigEnabledCitationTextChangeUpdateJob']` is set true then a change to
+If `$GLOBALS['scigEnabledCitationTextChangeUpdateJob']` is set true then an alteration to
 a citation text will initiate an update job for those pages that make reference to the
-related citation resource.
+changed citation resource.

 ## Type assignment

-A type assignment is expected for each citation resource unless `$GLOBALS['scigStrictParserValidationEnabled']`
+A type assignment is required for each citation resource unless `$GLOBALS['scigEnabledStrictParserValidation']`
 is set `false`.

 If multiple types are assigned (e.g.`|type=bgn:Thesis;schema:Book|+sep=;`) then
-the last entry (e.g. `schema:Book`) will be selected as valid type descriptor.
+the last entry (e.g. `schema:Book`) will be used as type descriptor.

 ## Bibtex record import

 To ease the reuse of bibtex records, `#scite` provides the `|bibtex=` parameter to
-import a bibtex formatted text to create annotatable record following
+import a bibtex formatted text to create an annotatable record that corresponds to
-the assignments declared in the `MediaWiki:` [property](02-property-mapping.md) and
+the mapping found in the [property](02-property-mapping.md) and
 [template](03-template-mapping.md) page.

 ```